dwightjack/grunt-premailer/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+0.2 - Moved to custom ruby script to execute premailer instead of `premailer` binary.
+Added `removeComments` and `preserveStyles` options.
+Premailer not requires v1.7.8 or greater.

 0.1.1 - Replaced [deprecated](http://gruntjs.com/blog/2013-11-21-grunt-0.4.2-released) reference to `grunt.util._` with `lodash` npm module